 The meat is shaved off and put into a wrap where it’s wrapped to perfection.

-Typically, as Egyptian food, it is served with tahini and the chicken served with tomaya (garlic sauce).
+Typically, as Egyptian food, it is served with tahini (sesame sauce).
+The chicken version comes with tomaya (garlic sauce).

 It’s a quick meal but a healthier alternative to fast food and it won’t put a dent in your pocket.